Sergio Romo: Tampa Bay Rays (2017–2018)

 On July 22, 2017, the Dodgers traded Romo to the Tampa Bay Rays for cash considerations or a player to be named later (PTBNL).
 He spent the rest of the season in Tampa Bay's bullpen, posting a 2–0 record and a 1.47 ERA in 25 games.
 In 55 games combined between Los Angeles and Tampa Bay, he had a 3–1 record, no saves, a 3.56 ERA, and 59 strikeouts in 55 2/3 innings pitched.
 After the season, he became a free agent.

 Romo re-signed with the Rays on a one-year, $2.5 million, contract on February 13, 2018.
 That season, Rays manager Kevin Cash decided to experiment with using an opener, a pitcher designated to pitch the first one to three innings at the beginning of a ballgame.
 The rationale for the move was that starting pitchers tend to be less effective the third time they face batters.
 Instead, having a relief pitcher start the game will allow the regular starter (or "bulk guy") to enter later and reach later innings without having to face as many hitters.
 After 588 major league relief appearances, Romo was the first pitcher utilized in this role, as he made his first career start on May 19, 2018.
 He pitched one scoreless inning against the Los Angeles Angels, striking out the side before getting replaced by Ryan Yarbrough in an eventual 5–3 victory.
 He started again the next day, pitching 11/3 scoreless innings in a 5–2 loss.
-This made Romo the first pitcher since Zack Greinke in 2012 to start on consecutive days.
+This made Romo the first pitcher since Zack Greinke in 2012 to start consecutive games.
 He went on to make three more starts on May 25, May 27, and June 1, reaching the second inning in only the last of those three.
 However, in June, the Rays began using him as their closer, as Álex Colomé, who had started the year in that role, had been traded on May 25.
 Romo would serve as the closer the rest of the year.
 On July 25, after he recorded the last two outs of the eighth inning, he was moved to third base to start the ninth so left-hander Jonny Venters could pitch to left-hander Greg Bird.
 After Venters retired Bird, Romo returned to the mound, retiring the last two hitters to record the save.
 During a 13-game stretch from August 9 through September 17, he converted nine consecutive save opportunities and posted a 1.54 ERA.
 In the midst of that stretch, on August 19, Romo recorded his 100th career save in a 2–0 victory over the Boston Red Sox.
 For the season, Romo appeared in a career-high 73 games, fourth in the American League (AL), while making a career-high five starts.
 He had a 3–4 record, a 4.14 ERA, and 25 saves over 33 opportunities.
 In 67 1/3 innings, he struck out 75.
 After the season, he became a free agent.